-Requirements for industrial laser systems include accuracy and repeatability.
-Whether used for cutting, welding, micro-machining, additive manufacturing or drilling, industrial lasers generate a significant amount of heat that needs to be quickly and efficiently dissipated.
+Whether used for cutting, welding, micro-machining or drilling, industrial lasers generate a significant amount of heat that needs to be quickly and efficiently dissipated.
 Laird Thermal Systems' recirculating chillers and thermoelectric coolers offer high heat pumping capacity and precise temperature control for industrial lasers.

 High power laser projectors are commonly used for entertainment applications such as cinema and light shows.
 To produce high-resolution images, laser projectors require up to 6 Kilowatts during operation.
 As the laser itself generates heat between 100W and 300W, an active cooling solution is required to control the temperature of sensitive laser optical components and maintain peak performance.

-Liquid chromatography is a technique used for analysis of mixtures by separating, identifying, and quantifying their constituent components.
-Temperature control plays a major role in the liquid chromatography separation process by influencing the interactions taking place between the sample components and adsorbent.
-Laird Thermal Systems’ complete thermal management systems optimize liquid chromatography equipment by offering precise temperature control, compactness, faster temperature ramp rates and greater efficiency.
+Liquid chromatography is used for analyzing mixtures by separating, identifying, and quantifying their constituent components.
+Temperature control plays a major role in the separation process by influencing the interactions taking place between the sample components and adsorbent.
+Thermoelectrics offer precise temperature control, fast temperature ramp rates and great efficiency for liquid chromatography equipment.

 Laird Thermal Systems designs and produces high performance, high reliability, cost-effective liquid cooling systems for industrial X-ray scanners.
 These robust systems dissipate the large amount of excess heat generated by the X-ray tube, while maximizing machine uptime and minimizing field repairs and maintenance.